-Besides disabling automatic image loading, as we showed above, we mentioned that browser extensions are also available that can help you stop your emails from being tracked.
+You can also download browser extensions that can protect your privacy by alerting you if an email includes a tracker.
 Our top recommendation is PixelBlock for Google Chrome; it blocks pixel trackers and notifies you when any tracking attempts are made.

 A second option is Trocker for Google Chrome and Mozilla Firefox, which does the same.
-Either of these options makes a great browser addition for securing your privacy and stopping your emails from being tracked.
+Both of these extensions provide quality online security to prevent email tracking.

 - How to get your share of Facebook’s $750M settlement